 Is there evidence to support CBD treatments for arthritis?

 Products containing CBD reduces inflammation in tissues.
 Because inflammation is one of the causes of arthritic pain, CBD helps reduce the pain associated with rheumatoid and osteoarthritis.

 As interest in CBD is growing around the world, there is an increasing number of scientific studies to test how effective their use is for treating arthritis pain.
-Many of the earlier studies were on animals, but recent research in 2016 and 2017 on humans found that topical application of creams containing cannabinoid was effective and safe ways to reduce pain.
+Many of the earlier studies were on animals, but recent research in 2016 and 2017 on humans found that topical application of creams containing cannabinoid was an effective and safe way to reduce pain.

 Scientists have worked out the way CBD stops the pain.
 Cannabinoid molecules attached to pain receptor sites within the brain.
 This is similar to the way NSAIDs reduce pain.
 However, another receptor point called the CB2 and is part of the immune system is also an attachment point for CBD.
 This interaction helps the body reduce inflammation and pain.

 The best CBD products to reduce arthritic pain

 There are two options when exploring your options for treating pain with CBD topical products you rub into the affected areas, and supplements you swallow like a traditional medicine or spray.

 Capsules and oral sprays are more readily available.
 These methods also have the benefit that patients can control the dosage of CBD.
 Because CBD products contain different strengths, it may take a while to find the right dose to manage symptoms.

 Topical creams or gels can be applied to the precise area causing arthritic pain.
 The benefit of this method is that patients can use apply CBD products to the afflicted places.
 Pain relief is often quicker than with ingested medicines, and maybe more appropriate for people who don’t like swallowing pills.

 Are there side effects?